isovector/certainty-by-construction/src/book/1-agda.lagda.md

 identifiers without throwing away information.
 In addition, you will notice a common vocabulary for how these symbols get used.
 Being able to recognize more symbols means you can recognize more concepts at a distance.
-For example, we will often use the floor brackets `⌊⌋` for as a name for an evaluation function, and we will always build the union of types via the symbol `⊎`.
+For example, we will often use the floor brackets `⌊⌋` (given by [`clL`](AgdaMode) and [`clR`](AgdaMode)) for as a name for an "evaluation" function.

-And as a bonus, especially when transcribing mathematics, your program can look exceptionally close to the source material---nice to minimize the cognitive load.
+As a bonus, when transcribing mathematics, your program can look exceptionally close to the source material.
+This is nice, as it minimizes the cognitive load required to keep everything in your head.
 You're already dealing with big ideas, without having to add a layer of naming indirection into the mix.

-## A Note on Syntax
+## Expressions and Functions

 Agda descends from the ML family of languages, making it related to Elm, F#, Haskell, OCaml, PureScript, among many, many other cousins.
 This section will